giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### requiresRole

-The `requiresRole (role : string) (authFailedHandler : HttpHandler)` http handler function checks if an authenticated user is part of a given `role`.
+The `requiresRole (role : string) (authFailedHandler : HttpHandler)` http handler checks if an authenticated user is part of a given `role`.
 If a user fails to be in a certain role then the `authFailedHandler` will be executed:

 ```fsharp
 let notLoggedIn =